 The predominant activity of the Company is to accept moneys from investors and to lend those funds to approved borrowers on security of registered mortgages over real property in Australia.
 However, the trust deed permits funds raised to be used for other purposes as outlined in Permitted Investments 7.8.
-While the mortgage lending business has not reached the critical mass necessary to provide continued profit, other permitted investments being real property investment have also not been profitable.
-Of the two investment properties, one has subsequently been sold and the other under contract.
+While the mortgage lending business has not in the past reached the critical mass necessary to provide continued profit, other permitted investments being real property investment have also not been profitable.
+Of the two investment properties owned, one has been sold and the other under contract.
 This form of investment will not be repeated.
-The Company believes that it is approaching the critical mass of mortgage loans required for sustainable profitability.
+The Company believes that it is now approaching the critical mass of mortgage loans required for sustainable profitability.